Construction Rating: | starstarstarstarstar_border |

 "Futuristic fighter that operates in low orbit huntin' satellites and other spacecraft."

 I describe it as one o' t' rockets me wife bought me in 1994 at a closin' sale o' an Arlington, Texas hobby shop.
-Avast!
-This one, t' Super Vega and t' F-22 Air Superiority Fighter were t' three that most intrigued me.
-Begad!
-T' F-22 ASF has never flown, and another rocket, matey, t' Hornet, remains unbuilt t' this day.
-Arrr!
-I particularly liked t' Interceptor look of this one, and t' brilliantly simple way that t' pods went together.
+This one, ya bilge rat, t' Super Vega and t' F-22 Air Superiority Fighter were t' three that most intrigued me.
+T' F-22 ASF has never flown, me hearties, and another rocket, me hearties, t' Hornet, remains unbuilt t' this day.
+Blimey!
+I particularly liked t' Interceptor look of this one, matey, and t' brilliantly simple way that t' pods went together.

 Construction: